-Finally, stations choosing to broadcast any entry are advised to assure themselves that they do, indeed, have the appropriate rights permissions in writing from the provider and rights owners before broadcast.
-Legal requirements may vary from territory to territory.
+Stations choosing to broadcast any entry are strongly advised to assure themselves that they do, indeed, have the appropriate rights permissions in writing from the provider and rights owners before broadcast.
+Mistakes can be costly and CIRCOM accepts no liability.

+Legal requirements vary from territory to territory.
 It would be unwise to rely wholly on verbal or unwarranted assurances given in good faith by providers.